Dental

 How to Get Rid of Yellow Teeth With LED Light Whitening

 Forget all about those inconvenient whitening gels and expensive whitening kits that name brands try to trick you into buying.
-As long as you have an LED teeth-whitening kit with a natural mineral-infused gel, whitening your teeth can be simple, safe, and even fun.
+As long as you have our LED Teeth-Whitening System with a natural mineral-infused gel, whitening your teeth can be simple, safe, and even fun.

-1. Apply Real White® Whitening Gel directly to your teeth or to the mouthpiece (a little bit goes a long way!)
+1. Apply Real White® Whitening Gel made with nano-hydroxyapatite and xylitol directly to your teeth or to the mouthpiece (a little bit goes a long way!

 Now you know — you don’t need to sell your soul to the peroxide devil to get a beautiful white smile.
 Toss your old whitening strips and try safe, natural whitening instead.